BYUCamachoLab/simphony/docs/source/dev/development_workflow.rst

 **Prerequisites**:
-You already have your own forked copy of the Simphony_ repository, you have configured git, and have linked the upstream repository.
+You already have your own forked copy of the Simphony_ repository, you have configured git, and have `linked the upstream repository`_.

 What is described below is a recommended workflow with Git.

 .. _Simphony: https://github.com/BYUCamachoLab/simphony
+.. _linked the upstream repository: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork

 Basic workflow
 ##############